bonitasoft/bonita-doc/md/database-configuration.md

 #### Default h2 database

-Bonita BPM Studio, the JBoss bundle, the Tomcat bundle, and the deploy bundle come by default with an h2 RDBMS included in the package.
+Bonita BPM Studio, the Wildfly bundle, the Tomcat bundle, and the deploy bundle come by default with an h2 RDBMS included in the package.
 The database is automatically created at first startup.

 h2 is only suitable for testing purposes.
 For production purposes, you must modify the configuration to use another RDBMS.